 Antiques & Jewelry Appraisal

 On Saturday, Nov.
-12, 2016, we presented our 13th Antiques & Jewelry Appraisal event.
+12, 2016, we presented our 13th (and last) Antiques & Jewelry Appraisal event.
 Ten professionals volunteered their time and expertise to the Chester Historical Society to help the general public learn more about their antiques, attic “treasures,” silver, artwork, glassware, books, clocks, quilts, textiles, as well as fine jewelry and vintage costume jewelry.

 The Appraisers for 2016: